Humswap/smart-contracts/README.md

 <img src="https://user-images.githubusercontent.com/85466543/125154039-cbcd0400-e10c-11eb-92b8-17f076cac609.png" width="150" height="125"/>
 </p>

 The Original Hummus NFT will be able to be staked in order to multiply your yields in the liquidity pool.
 Multiplier 2x in our Liquidity Pool.
-This can be won by playing PitaToss
+This can be won by playing PitaToss. *[This art is a placeholder.
+Final art is still work in progress]*

 *OriginalHummusNFT Address:* `0x97f2a5dabafbef8b8ec25a4adce273f827af80ae`